 What is the census?

-The census is a survey that takes place every 10 years.
-It gives us the most accurate estimate of all the people and households in England and Wales.
+The census is undertaken by the Office for National Statistics every 10 years and gives us a picture of all the people and households in England and Wales.

 The census asks questions about you, your household and your home.
 In doing so, it helps to build a detailed snapshot of our society.
 Information from the census helps the government and local authorities to plan and fund local services, such as education, doctors' surgeries and roads.